The very first pigment liner I used were the microns, specifically the o5. It’s pretty much something you would want to own when you’re starting.

 This lead holder carries 2mm lead.
 I keep two of them – one for my 4B lead for dark sketching and one for my 4H lead for light sketching.
 I love this because it gives me that fine precision I want to achieve when I am finalizing my work.

-This HB lead is the most commonly used lead and you might want to start with this one and explore different shades as you along in your lettering journey.
+This HB lead is the most commonly used.
+You might want to start with this one and explore different shades as you go along your lettering journey.

 Since most of my work are in black ink, my go to pads are smooth (120gsm or above) but if you want to color or use other mediums you might want to check other paper qualities.